nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 This feature allows the user to be able to view a schedule on the right hand side of the panel.

 #### Implementation Details
-In order to update the `UI` from original view of a single panel to the right panel, there was a need to modify the existing `UI`.
-As a result, `MainWindow.fxml` had to be modified.
+`MainWindow.fxml` is modified to update the UI from the original single-panel view to include an additional right panel.

 Since there is a need for the schedule list to be a constant panel, which is separate from the `PersonListPanel`, a `ScheduleListPanel` under `UI` had to be created along with a `ScheduleListCard` class also under `UI`.
-The `ScheduleListCard` will contain more specific information than `PersonCard`.
+The `ScheduleListCard` will contain a selective set of information related to a schedule compared to `PersonCard`.

 Correspondingly, `PersonListCard.fxml` and `PersonListPanel.fxml` had to be created too.